-That evening, my BFF and I visited her friend’s.
+That evening, my BFF and I visited her friend’s home.
 She was very friendly and warm-hearted.
 I met her sweet children, too.
 While I was staying with them, I learned many important things, which would influence my way of life and career in the future.
 I will never forget her warm hospitality.

-I came to the conservatory.
+I finally came to the conservatory.
 At the entrance, there is a small lotus pond.
 Inside the building, you can see various cacti and orchids, which are all well maintained.

-Out of the conservatory, I stepped onto a walkway where some inspiring words were engraved.
+Getting out of the conservatory, I stepped onto a walkway where some inspiring words were engraved.
 I liked every word.
 These are words I really want to cherish in my life.